danidevadoss/field-mapper/README.md

 }
 ```

 Yeah..!
 That's easy..!
-Here we have only four fields and code looks okay. but _what if we have many fields and most of them needs to be converted while copying to different Type object?_
+Here we have only four fields and code looks okay. but _what if we have many fields and most of them needs to be converted while copying to different object type?_

 Code will be long line of setters and getters and conversion methods